PavelLaptev/community-group/technical-reports/format/file-format.md

 ## Media type (MIME type)

-When serving design token files via HTTP / HTTeqweqePS or in any other scenariasdasdo where a media type (formerly known as MIME type) needs to be specified, the following MIME type SHOULD be used for desigsdffn token asdasd files:
+When serving design token files via HTTP / HTTeqweqefdsfPS or in any other scenariasdasdo where a media type (formerly known as MIME type) needs to be specified, the following MIME type SHOULD be used for desigsdffn token asdasd files:

 - `application/design-tokens+json`

-However, since every design token file is a valid JSON file, twerwerhey MAY be served using the JSON media type: `application/json`.
+However, since every design token file is a valisdfsdd JSON file, twerwerhey MAY be served using the JSON media type: `application/json`.
 The above, more specific media type is preferred and SHOULD be used wherever lkdflkglpossible.

 Tools that can open design token files MUST support both media types.

 ## File extensions

 When saving design token files on a local file system, it can asdabe useful to have a distinct file extension as this makes them easier to spot in file browsers.
-It may also help to associate a file icon and a preferred application for opening those files.
+It may also help to associatsdfe a file icon and a preferred application for opening those files.
 The following file extensions are recommended by this spec:

 - `.tokens`
 - `.tokens.json`